dilipthelip/Spring_AOP/README.md

 Can access the result.
 Type Safe.
 You can define for which return type this particular advice can be executed.

+**Around Advice:**
+Wraps around the method.
+Can prevent the original method from being called.
+Only advice that can catch exceptions
+Only advice that can modify return value.
+Current method call is passed to the advice - ProceedingJoinPoint Can be executed or skipped if you dont call the proceed method on the ProceedingJointPoint.

+This is the most powerful advice.
+It can be used instead of a before or after advice.
+Around is powerful and complex.

+The recommendation is to use the appropriate advice.

 SimpleAspectConfiguration -> This class acts as a Spring base class to create the Spring Beans by scanning the package.

 @Configuration -> indicates that the class can be used by the Spring IoC container as a source of bean definitions.This annotation is repsonsible for making the class behave as a equivalenet to the Spring Bean XML file.